jeanslack/Videomass/videomass_use.md

 # Documentation
 ---

-Click on the **User Guide** menu and choose a language for online documentation.
+For online documentation, click the **User's Guide** menu to choose a language.

 ---